MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 ## Benefits of using JSON output

 The JSON output allows you to generate a JSON structure for your prompt response instead of a text.
-JSON allows an easier processing of responses with multiple elements in Power Automate or Power Apps.
+JSON allows an easier processing of responses with multiple elements in agents, flows or apps.

 Following is an example of use cases that become possible with JSON output: